Eileen Atkins: Personal life

 Atkins was married to actor Julian Glover in 1957; they divorced in 1966.
 A day after his divorce, Glover married actress Isla Blair.
 She married her second husband, Bill Shepherd, on 2 February 1978.
 Shepherd died on 24 June 2016.

 In 1997, she wrote the screenplay for Mrs Dalloway, starring Vanessa Redgrave.
 The film received positive reviews but was a box-office failure.
 It was a financial disaster for Atkins and her husband, who had invested in it.
 She said of this incident: "I have to work.
 I was nearly bankrupted over Mrs Dalloway, and if you are nearly bankrupted, you are in trouble for the rest of your life.
 I don't have a pension.
 In any case, it doesn't hurt me to work.
 I think it's quite good, actually."

-"All through my career, I have tried to do new work, but there is a problem in the West End as far as new work is concerned.
+All through my career, I have tried to do new work, but there is a problem in the West End as far as new work is concerned.
 As a theatregoer, I get bored with seeing the same old plays again and again.
 I felt terrible the other night because I bumped into Greta Scacchi and she asked me if I was coming to see her in The Deep Blue Sea.
 I said, 'Greta, I'm so old, I've seen it so many times.
 I've seen it with Peggy Ashcroft, with Vivien Leigh, with Googie Withers, with Penelope Wilton and I played it myself when I was 19.
 I can't bring myself to see it again.'
-She was very sweet about it."
+She was very sweet about it.

 In 1995, Atkins was diagnosed with breast cancer and treated for the condition.
-She has recovered.
-Living alone in widowhood during the COVID lockdown, Atkins (at age 87) completed her autobiography Will She Do?.
+Living alone in widowhood during the COVID lockdown, Atkins completed her autobiography Will She Do?.
 She read an abridged version on BBC Radio 4.